fedelopez89/walletAnalytics/README.md

 Build a generic platform that return analytics on Ethereum wallets.

+# How to run App

+1. Git clone project
+2. npm install
+3. Run on terminal: `node server.js`
+4. Open browser and go to LOCALHOST (http://localhost:3000/) to see FrontEnd App.
+5. Ready to test App :)

 # Tools

 To get information on Ethereum wallet please use https://etherscan.io/apis.